Oh, I don't know, maybe because Tesla is bigger than the rest of the entire industry combined?

 Like another poster in this thread, my original model 3 battery went ~5 years (typical 12v failure age in a car), and I bought it for $89(!!) at Tesla.
 Autozone wanted $125 for the same group battery.
 I did a DIY replacement.
 For some reason, that one failed after a year and a half.
 Just bad luck I guess.

-Some EV makers, including Tesla, have switched to Li-ion (typically LFP) low-voltage batteries.
+Some EV makers, including Tesla, have switched to Li-ion (often LFP) low-voltage batteries.
 These tend to be better suited to EV duty cycles than lead-acid, and improve reliability and longevity, as well as saving space and weight.

 To lecture us on EV brake systems while repeatedly misspelling the word is making me twitch far too early this otherwise fine Wednesday morning.